What's the usual thing you do with an array? Iterate through its items! This is where forEach()

 array has 3 items.
 Let's use forEach()

-to log to console every color:
+to log to console each color:

-const colors = ['blue', 'green', 'white'];function iterate(item) {console.log(item);}colors.forEach(iterate);// logs "blue"// logs "green"// logs "white"
+const colors = ['blue', 'green', 'white'];function iterate(item) { console.log(item);}colors.forEach(iterate);// logs "blue"// logs "green"// logs "white"

 iterate

-a the callback function. colors.forEach(iterate)
+is the callback function. colors.forEach(iterate)

 executes iterate

-function for every item in colors
+function for each item in colors

-This way, 3 invocation of iterate()
+3 invocation of iterate()

 function are perfomed: